sparkflows/sparkflows-docs/docs/aws/glue-integration_prev.rst

 AWS Glue Integration
 ================

-Fire Insights can be configured to submit jobs to the AWS Glue cluster.
+Sparkflows can be configured to submit jobs to the AWS Glue cluster.

 Architecture diagram